 #2 Does the cat have a collar?
-Friendly cats with collars are owned cats who are allowed to go outside.
-They are not missing but simply having a fun adventure.
+Friendly cats with collars are typically owned cats who are allowed to go outside.
 If the cat is in a potentially unsafe situation, move the cat a safe distance away but do not remove them altogether from their neighborhood.
 Removal from their familiar surroundings will result in them being unable to find their way back home, doing more damage than good.

 If you don’t notice any of the identifiers listed above, the next step is to ask around the area to determine if anyone has seen the cat before or knows who cares for it.
-This is especially important if the cat is not wearing a collar - neighbors often unknowingly share cats who go back and forth between houses.
+Neighbors often unknowingly share cats who go back and forth between houses.
 If you live in an apartment, inform the office that you have found a cat.
-They may be able to determine if another tenant owns a cat with a matching description.
+They may be able to determine if another tenant owns the cat.

 If you wish to house the cat while you continue to search for its owners, it’s important to report the cat as found to HATS and Isabella County Animal Control.
-We will be able to assist with scanning the cat for a microchip, checking lost reports, and using social media to report the cat as found.
+We will be able to assist with scanning the cat for a microchip and checking lost reports.

 What if I’m not looking to keep the cat I’ve found?